-Similar to the Luna 5 design, the Luna 6 spacecraft carried an imaging system and a radiation detector.
-On this Soviet attempt at a lunar soft-landing, the mission proceeded as planned at first.
-During the mid-course correction on June 9 the main retro-rocket engine (the S5.5A) ignited on time, but failed to cut off as scheduled and fired until all of its propellant was exhausted.
-This put the spacecraft on a trajectory to miss the Moon.
+On this ninth Soviet attempt at a lunar soft-landing, the mission proceeded as planned until a major mid-course correction late on June 9, 1965.
+Although the main retro-rocket engine (the S5.5A) ignited on time, it failed to cut off and continued to fire until propellant supply was exhausted.

-Although the spacecraft was sent on a completely wrong trajectory, ground controllers put the spacecraft through all the motions of an actual landing, jettisoning the lander and deploying the airbags, as an apparently successful practice run for the ground crew.
+Although the spacecraft was sent on a completely off-nominal trajectory, ground controllers put the spacecraft through a series of steps to practice an actual landing (such as inflating the airbags, separating the lander, etc.), all of which were satisfactorily accomplished.

 Luna 6 passed by the Moon late on June 11, 1965 at a range of 100,000 miles (161,000 kilometers) and eventually entered heliocentric orbit.
 Contact was maintained to a distance of 373,000 miles (600,000 kilometers) from Earth.